Dr Lisa Smithstead

 My research into the history of early film fan cultures has featured in local newspapers and radio.
 My Object Stories film, ‘Penning the Screen’, was screened at the ‘Onwards and Outwards’ event at the Institute of Contemporary Arts in London in 2015.

 I teach on both the Undergraduate and Postgraduate programmes in Film and English at Exeter, and convene modules such as the Level 1 EAS1034 Film Studies: An Introduction, the Level 2 option EAF2502 Shots in the Dark: American Film in Profile and the third year specialist option EAF3106 Female Screens: Representation, Agency and Authorship.
+I am also the convenor to the new MA module EAFM089 Archival Encounters: Material Film Histories.

 I have previously held teaching-related administrative roles including Course Director, Peer Mentor Coordinator, and International Student Support Tutor, and regularly mentor PhD students on the GTA training programme at Exeter.